 The principles for assessment of damages are laid down in Section 73 and 74 of the Indian Contract Act, 1872, and the same principles would be equally applicable.
 Where the goods are easily saleable n the market, the principle applicable is that the buyer has to ay to the seller the loss that the seller has sustained on reselling the goods on the date of beach of contract committed by the buyer.
 Whether the seller resells the goods or not, the measure of damages will be the difference in the market and contract prices on the day of breach.

-This principle applies even if the seller has actually suffered less loss.
+This principle of the Law related to Sale of Goods Act applies even if the seller has actually suffered less loss.
 Where there is failure to accept an installment, the difference is to be taken on the due date of an installment.
 Where the difference is nil, the seller can get only nominal damages.
 Where the market price rises after the breach so that the seller makes a profit on resale, even so the court may allow him the difference.
 Where the goods do not have any ready market, the measure of damages will depend upon the facts of each case.

 (B) REMEDIES AGAINST GOODS SOLD

-Remedies against goods sold are available only to an unpaid seller.
-Section 45 of the Sale of Goods Act defines unpaid seller as a seller to whom the whole of the price has not been paid or offered or to whom a cheque or some other negotiable instrument was given for the price and the same has been dishonoured.
+Remedies against goods sold are available only to an unpaid seller under the Law related to Sale of Goods Act.
+Section 45 of the Sale of Goods Act defines unpaid seller as a seller to whom the whole of the price has not been paid or offered or to whom a cheque or some other negotiable instrument was given for the price and the same has been

 Under Section 46 of the Act, the unpaid seller of goods has the following remedies against the goods contracted to be sold: